-Mr. Wicks has 31 years Electrical Engineering Field/Design Experience graduating from Virginia Tech in 1983.
-This experience includes the successful facilitation of many large equipment & system upgrades/retrofits.
-Hands on experience with all types of electrical equipment & controls, large or small.
+Jay Wicks has 32 years Electrical Engineering Field/Design Experience graduating from Virginia Tech in 1983.
+This experience includes the successful facilitation of many large equipment and system upgrades/retrofits.
+He has hands-on experience with all types of electrical equipment and controls, large & small.

 He has many years of experience designing and installing automation and controls systems for all types of power plants, including AGC, with the exception of nuclear.